json-everything/json-everything-docs/_docs/schema/basics.md

 Done.

+> Serialization is the mechanic used to obtain a textual representation of a `JsonSchema` object.
+This may be necessary if you, for example, [define your schemas in code](#schema-inlining) or [generate them from a type](/schema/schemagen/schema-generation/).
+You can either use the JSON serializer as shown above, or the YAML serializer found in [_Yaml2JsonNode_](/yaml/basics/).
+{: .prompt-tip}

 ### Ahead of Time (AOT) compatibility {#aot}

 _JsonSchema.Net_ v6 includes updates to support [Native AOT applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
 In order to take advantage of this, there are a few things you'll need to do.